kunjee17/kunjee17.github.io/content/post/indian-chaat-with-fsharp.md

         Cmd.ofSub socketSubscription
 ```

-More power to Fable and their support for dynamic nature of JavaScript.
-If you can see it is more mixture of Static and Dynamic typing.
+More power to Fable and their support for the dynamic nature of JavaScript.
+If you can see above code is a mixture of Static and Dynamic typing.
 While I am creating object using static type `IEventSourceOptions`, I am registering handler using Fable's dynamic support to crate `JS object` on the fly.
-And from here to again goes to `update` method using dispatch. from there application loop will take over.
+And from here to again goes to `update` method using dispatch, from there application loop will take over.

+Here is a wonderful [article explaining CRDTs](http://bartoszsypytkowski.com/the-state-of-a-state-based-crdts/) that is using AKKA.
+In my personal opinion Micro-Service should be more logical and process separation instead of *team* separation.
+If [you are not Google](https://blog.bradfieldcs.com/you-are-not-google-84912cf44afb) then you can't and should not match them step by step.

 # Business Business Business

-There are three thing important for any Software `Business Business Business` .
+There are three things important for any Software `Business Business Business` .
 Be it architecture, UX or scale.
-All boils down to business and how you execute it.
-For me I like my compiler to do work for me.
-I don't want to write more code as less code means less errors.
+All boils down to business.
+For me, I like my compiler to do work for me.
+I don't want to write more code as more code means more errors.
 Also code should be kind of future friendly.

-It is reason behind picking up language and frameworks.
-In above use case I am replying with message that is not updated.
-I m sending across old message.
-By doing this I am not blocking the user.
+It is the reason behind picking up language and frameworks.
+In above use case I am replying with a message that is not updated.
+I am sending across old message.
+By doing this I am not blocking the user for the reply.
 Even not in async loop.
-And then I m changing message under the table when they arrived via SSE.
-This make UX way better as there will always be reply.
+And then I am changing message under the table when they arrived via SSE.
+This makes UX way better as there will always be reply for user.

-Take any big application.
-For example of user rating of movie.
+Take any big application like youtube / rotten tomatoes.
+They are giving rating for video or movie.
 Many users are giving their `star` ratings.
 And I am updating average stars based on that.
 So, here I am not blocking user and allowing them to continue.
 Here, either you can change things in client or wait for SSE to come with updated message.
 User never bother unless and until s/he knows that his input is taken care of.

 Another thing is.
-JavaScript runs every where.
-OK that is Given.
+JavaScript runs everywhere.
+OK, that is Given.
 You can't escape from it.
-But that don't tied your hands to use it.
+But that don't tie your hands to use it.
 You can use any damn thing that transpile to JavaScript.
 Elmish / Elm architecture push you to make big application using small isolated lego pieces.
-It will force you think in that direction.
-It may hurt in start but once your project reach considerable size then you will thank your previous self for this.
+It will force you to think in that direction.
+It may hurt in start, but once your project reaches a considerable size, then you will thank your previous self for this.
 And no `null` or `object not found` or `function is not an object` or `object object` error.

 As you have seen fable is quite more flexible in nature, and here I can joined forces with Servicestack client with it.
 So, I don't even have to give specific url path to make request or decode json on this side.
 It just works.
 Without any issue.

-All this is great but what next
+All this is great, now what next?

 # Docker

 There are many containers out there.
 But I am choosing [docker here](https://www.docker.com/).
-I am not biased but as Docker is kind of front runner now a days.
-And it will make you future safe.
+I am not biased but as Docker is a kind of front runner now a days.
+And it will make you future safe(hopefully).
 Give or take 5-10 years.
 If you are just starting things out with your project and not sure about how good it will go.
 Run docker with [Dokku](http://dokku.viewdocs.io/dokku/), if you are scaling things up then can use any docker based hosting.
 And for every other use cases there is [kubernetes](https://kubernetes.io/) .
 Using docker is having one `side effect` that you are not locking your self into any vendor.

-My favourite development time benefit is that you don't have to set up every environment.
+My favorite *development time benefit* is that you don't have to set up every environment.
 Once done is done.
-If you are still not using docker in *development* pipe line, while developing your application, you are making big mistake and you should start using it.
+If you are still not using docker in the *development* pipeline, while developing your application, you are making a big mistake and you should start using it.
 Yes, for development purpose also.
-Don't forget to check in your docker file so every team member is testing / running application against same environment.
+Don't forget to check in your docker file so every team member is testing / running application against the same environment.

 # Fake Paket

-All this stuff will not be possible without twin F# heros.
+All this stuff will not be possible without twin F# heroes.
 [Fake](https://fake.build/) and [Paket](https://fsprojects.github.io/Paket/).
-Everything above is good and shinny but without joining things together, it is not useful also more importantly fun.
-And fake and paket exactly doing that.
+Everything above is good and shiny but without joining them together, it is not useful also more importantly not fun.
+Fake and paket exactly doing the same.

 Paket is way better package manager than nuget ever will be.
-And Fake is build tool that can run anything and everything.
+And Fake is build tool that can run anything and everything literally.

 While developing this application, I had kept them running, that ran my test, server code in watch mode while fable in hot reload mode.

-Above things are mostly inspired / copy-pasted things from [SAFE stack](https://safe-stack.github.io/).
+> Above things are mostly inspired / copy-pasted things from [SAFE stack](https://safe-stack.github.io/).
 Obviously changing things as per my personal taste.
-And that make my development experience so great.
-Specially feedback loops is quite fast, that make coding more fun.
+And that makes my development experience so pleasant.
+Specially feedback loop is quite fast, that make coding more fun.
 No more F5, no more breaking point in JavaScript and trying to debug what the hell [object object] is?

+This is my one and only 2017 post.
+Hope you enjoyed it.
+Happy to have feedback either here or just tweet it to me.
-Hope you like the post.
-Complete code you can find at my [github repo](https://github.com/kunjee17/indian-chaat).
-And don't forget to read below list for other alternatives.
+Complete code for this you can find at my [github repo](https://github.com/kunjee17/indian-chaat).

+> Don't forget to read below list for other alternatives.
+If I missed anything then let me know I ll update it.

 # Epilogue